dotfyles/DevProduct-API/README.md

 ## How to Use

-You can choose from one of the following two methods to use this repository:
+You can choose from one of the following two methods to use this API:

 ### One-Click Deploy